ndau/commands/docker/node_operator.md

 ## Build

 There is nothing to build.
-The `ndauimage` Docker image is served by ECR on the us-east-1 region.  `runcontainer.sh` will pull down the proper version if it's not found locally.
+The `ndauimage` Docker image is served on S3 and `runcontainer.sh` will pull down the proper version if it's not found locally.

 ## Run